rogerfraser/DynAdjust/resources/INSTALLING.md

 # Installing DynAdjust

 The steps required to install DynAdjust on your system will depend upon your operating system, and whether or not you choose to [build from source code](BUILDING.md) or install pre-built binaries.
+This page will provide instructions on installing and running pre-built binaries.

-In addition, installation may require the installation (or building) of one or more prerequisite applications that are external to DynAdjust but essential for its installation and use.
+Installation may require the installation of one or more prerequisite applications that are external to DynAdjust but essential for its installation and use.

 ## Contents
 - [Pre-built Binary Packages](#pre-built-binary-packages)